 SEO Title & Meta Description [Optional]

 SEO title and meta description are actually the post title (or site title) and post excerpt (summary) that search engines use to index the webpage.
-They can be altered and changed using special tags or, if you are using a CMS, using SEO plugins.
+They can be altered and changed by using special tags or, if you are using a CMS, by using SEO Plugins.